marcomaroni-github/instagram-to-bluesky/README.md

 ## Prerequisite

 - Nodejs >= 20.12x
-- The archive of your post from the Instagram in your local disk.
+- The archive of your post from the Instagram in your local disk ([click here to download your personal archive](https://www.instagram.com/download/request))

 ## Getting started